-In order to respond to possible threats against the critical infrastructures, Home

-Office established the National Infrastructure Security Coordination Center in 1999.
-The

-NISCC is responsible for coordinating:
+In order to respond to possible threats against the critical infrastructures, Home Office established the National Infrastructure Security Coordination Center in 1999.
+The NISCC is responsible for coordinating:

-- 1. dialogue with owners of critical national infrastructures systems to identify the most critical systems and work with them to attain a level of assurance about the security of these systems; - 2. alerts of attack; - 3. information about the threat; - 4. expert protective security expertise and advice; - 5.
+- dialogue with owners of critical national infrastructures systems to identify the most critical systems and work with them to attain a level of assurance about the security of these systems; - 2. alerts of attack: - 3. information about the threat; - expert protective security expertise and advice; - 5.
 NISCC seeks to establish partnerships with critical national infrastructures providers and it is not regulatory (About NISCC 2001).

-There are two other important entities within the NISCC: The first one is the incidents, threats, new vulnerabilities and countermeasures from its government, international, and customer base and other commercial sources (About NISCC 2001).
+There are two other important entities within the NISCC: The first one is the United Kingdom Computer Emergency Response Team -CERT is known as UNIRAS.
+The critical function of the UNIRAS is to receive reports of major electronic attack incidents, threats, new vulnerabilities and countermeasures from its government, international, and customer base and other commercial sources (About NISCC 2001).
 The second one is the Electronic Attack Response Group (EARG).
 The EARG mobilizes the government's technical, security and emergency response resources to respond to serious electronic attack incidents (About NISCC 2001).